St Bernadette's Class (Year 2) 2025/2026

 RE:

-This term in RE, we will continue exploring the theme of Baptism and new life in Christ.
-The children will recap the key events from the Resurrection to Pentecost, learning about the Ascension and the coming of the Holy Spirit.
+This term in RE, the children will recap the key events from the Resurrection to Pentecost, learning about the Ascension and the coming of the Holy Spirit.
 They will explore how the Holy Spirit helped the apostles, especially Peter and Paul, to be brave and share the Good News.

 We will learn about the Conversion of Saul and how his life was transformed by an encounter with Jesus.
 The children will also be introduced to the Fruits of the Holy Spirit — love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control — and reflect on how we can live these out in our own lives.